 “Using the same password to log in to every account is a critical mistake that many people make.
 Even with just one set of log-in credentials, hackers can log into other sites using the same email and password.
 They, often correctly, assume that users will have the same password across platforms.” —Alex Heid, Chief R&D Officer at Security Scorecard

-These are the cybersecurity secrets hackers don’t want you to know.
+Here are 20 cybersecurity secrets hackers don’t want you to know.

 Never changing your passwords

 “There are some users who recommend changing your password every year, which is reasonable to consider if it isn’t too much of a burden.
 However, this can be tedious and unnecessary for power users with hundreds of online accounts that already have strong, unique passwords, so in this case, we just recommend changing new passwords as vulnerabilities to affected services are brought to light.” —Colt Agar, Managing Editor at TheTechReviewer.com